aidan-duggan/while-gaming/index.md

   - type: contentblock
     component: content_block.html
     content: I started this blog to share my thoughts on boardgaming and to practice some of my software development skills.
-It has hence evolved into much more, enjoy!
+It has since evolved into much more, enjoy!
   - actions:
       - label: View Blog
         url: blog/index.html